 During the long summer days and evenings, drinks and snacks can be enjoyed outside The Manor Arms perhaps sitting round the obelisk just watching the world go by.
 An unforgettable experience which can be extended for as long as you wish because with one foot firmly in the past The Manor Arms caters for present day requirements too and has attractive en-suite guest rooms for your continued comfort, relaxation and total enjoyment.
 A further attractive feature is that following a good night’s sleep, a splendid Manor Arms breakfast is served in the comfort of your room!

-Family owned and run since 1988, The Manor Arms draws groups from all over the UK, eager to sample the real ales on offer including local Cumbrian brews in addition to the permanently available Yates Bitter and Copper Dragon Ale.
-With a prestigious star rating in the CAMRA Good Beer, Bed and Breakfast Guide, proud winners of the 2004 West Pennine Award and featured in the final 16 of the National Pub of The Year 2006 The Manor Arms proves to be irresistable for many!
+Family owned and run since 1988, The Manor Arms draws groups from all over the UK, eager to sample the real ales on offer including local Cumbrian and independent breweries in addition to the permanently available Yates Bitter and Hawkshead Windermere pale.
+We are proud to be awarded CAMRA Furness pub of the year 2015, CAMRA Cumbria pub of the year 2013 and we also featured in the final 16 of the National Pub of The Year 2006.
+The Manor Arms proves to be irresistible for many!